Developmental Psychology Research Group

 Overview

 The Developmental Psychology Research Group joins together psychologists, neuroscientists and comparative developmental psychologists.
-Using a range of techniques such as high-density EEG, near-infrared spectroscopy (NIRS), transcranial direct current stimulation (tDCS) and eye-tracking, along with observational and qualitative methodology, we explore different aspects of brain, cognitive and social development from birth and throughout the life span.
-Our projects actively engage with children growing up in East London, which is one of the most socioeconomically and demographically diverse areas of the UK.
+Using a range of techniques like high-density EEG, near-infrared spectroscopy (NIRS), transcranial direct current stimulation (tDCS) and eye-tracking, along with observational and qualitative methodology, we explore different aspects of brain, cognitive and social development from birth and throughout the life span.
+Our projects actively engage with children growing up in East London, one of the most socioeconomically and demographically diverse areas of the UK.

 BabyDevLab